 Actually, this is a bit of a fallacy.
-Most of the time meditation does noy actually make you tired.
+Most of the time it does not actually make you tired.
 It just makes you aware of the fact that you already were tired.

-Plus, meditation also stimulates both the parasympathetic nervous system and alpha brainwaves, which are related to sleep.
+Plus, it also stimulates both the parasympathetic nervous system and alpha brainwaves, which are related to sleep.

 For this question’s answer, read my article Why Meditation Makes You Tired.

-I hope this meditation Question And Answers article has enlightened you to many of the aspects of meditation.
+I hope this meditation Question And Answers article has enlightened you to many of the aspects of the practice.

 If you would like to learn more, book an online meditation lesson with me today.